EdgeOne CLI

 Overview

-The Edgeone CLI provides a method of managing Pages Functions and the ability to quickly deploy.
-With the aid of the CLI, you can generate, configure, and debug functions in a project, and also upload the built product as a folder or Zip package to the Pages platform.
+EdgeOne CLI provides methods for managing Makers functions and capabilities for rapid deployment.
+Using the CLI, you can generate, configure, and debug functions in your project, and upload the built artifacts to the Makers platform as a folder or a Zip package.

 Quickly register and sign in to the Tencent Cloud console with a Gmail account.

-Enable the Pages Service in the console, create a new Pages Project, and clone it to local.
+Activate the Makers service in the console, create a new Makers project, and clone it to your local machine.

 Quick Start